 The fish in the photo above hit a stiff hackled, yarn bodied fly that I should have photographed but didn't.
 Think of a futsu kebari that is essentially a killer bug without the copper wire underbody, but with three wraps of dry fly hackle, tied on a standard size 12 wet fly hook rather than a 1XL nymph hook.

 Although the reason for having a tapered leader is to provide better turnover when using an unweighted fly, the Daiwa Kiyose SF and the very similar Keiryu-X rods are frequently used to fish bead head flies.
 I wanted to try the tapered leader with a bead head fly to see how it did.
 A bead head fly doesn't need a tapered leader to turn over, but the leader certainly didn't hurt.

 The same formula I had used for all the other tapered leaders did not work nearly as well in this case.
 Tapering the leader and tippet from 2X through 3x, 4X, 5X, 6X and finally 7X resulted in too much tippet material that was too light.
 It was too long and too light to turn over well.
-I think in the future I'd go from 5X to 7X directly, skipping the 6X altogether.
+In the future I'd go from 5X to 7X directly, skipping the 6X.